thynnmas/slenderer/README.md

   resizable array with accompaning sorting functions.
 These are all released with the same license as Slenderer (public domain/MIT).

+# Building

+There are a few minor defines needed to get the dependancies to work.
+In your main .c file, define VUL\_DEFINE.
+Depending on your platform, define VUL\_LINUX, VUL\_WINDOWS or VUL\_OSX in the compiler toolchain (the included makefile defines VUL_LINUX).
+If compiling with a C89 toolchain (so, MSVC), define VUL\_VECTOR\_C89\_ITERATORS.
+In your debug build you might want to define VUL\_DEBUG to take advantage of additional checks in vector iterators.

 # Notes

 This was released in haste to be able to use it for Ludum Dare 30.
 Improving the renderer as a side-efect of using